eira-fransham/bevy-mod-richter/README.md

 theory it should still work or only require minor changes.

 I've implemented mod support outside of the original `id1` directory, although it is unlikely to work with Quake mods that are not primarily based on Quake 1.
-The only non-Quake games that are confirmed to function are the versions of Rogue and Hipnotic from the Quake re-release, although they don't function as well as the original game.
-I have run the entirety of the "Quake Done Quickest" demos (`qdqst`) and fixed all the outstanding bugs the prevented some levels from loading.
+The only non-Quake games that are confirmed to function are Rogue and Hipnotic.
+I have run the entirety of the "Quake Done Quickest" demos (`qdqst`) so can confirm that the whole game can be loaded and rendered.

 A host of bugs and limitations from the original Richter were fixed.
 Inputs are no longer handled by an enum and you can define your own `+action`/`-action` commands which can be bound.